Training a DQN agent to play Connect Four

 Training

-of the game policy combines the strategies of both players.
+As previously noted, the training of the game policy combines the strategies of both players.
 To do this, we experiment with the use of the DQN and DDQN agents.

 DQN